robovm/robovm-bro-gen/README.md

 The generated method for a function will by default be an instance method if the first parameter of the C function is a pointer to the class or struct corresponding to the Java class it will be added to.
 Otherwise is will be static.

+Note that Bro does not currently support variable parameter functions so such methods will be ignored.

  * `exclude`: Boolean specifying whether this function should be excluded and not generated.
  * `class`: The Java class this function should be added to.
  * `visibility`: The visibility (access modifiers) of the generated method.
 The default is `public`.